idun-project/idun-cartridge/README.md

 The idun-cartridge software in this repository is self-hosting.
 All of the assembly code is built with the `acme` cross-assembler and everything you need to build and modify it can be done on the cartridge itself.
 You can perform each of these steps from the Linux prompt:

-1. Install git: `sudo pacman -S git`
+1. Clone this repository to your idun home directory: `git clone https://github.com/idun-project/idun-cartridge`
-2. Clone this repository to your idun home directory: `git clone https://github.com/idun-project/idun-cartridge`
+2. `cd idun-cartridge && ./setup.sh` -installs additional packages such as acme and idun-zcc.
-3. `cd idun-cartridge && ./build.sh`
+3. `cd cbm && make` -builds cartridge software and updates the `sys` directroy (`z:` device in the idun-shell)

-This will update the `sys` directory with newly built software.
 See the [Makefile](cbm/Makefile) for details.

 ### Programming applications